gitdalisar/mod-Faction-Free/README.md

    - Make sure that once you log in you are on the acore_world database by running _use acore_world;_

 ## Contact Info
-If you would like to ask any questions, you can find me on the AzerothCore Discord as @Dalisar so feel free to DM me there!/
+If you would like to ask any questions, you can find me on the AzerothCore Discord as @Dalisar so feel free to DM me there!